 Aluminium is included in aseptic cartons because it prevents oxidation and light damage.
 However, its production can be associated with environmental and social issues, ranging from land use and hazardous by-products; to working conditions, health and safety.
 Furthermore, because aluminium is traded in an open market, it can be difficult to trace back to the original source.
 Addressing these challenges is complex and requires continuous research and innovation, as well as working with multiple stakeholders.

-Our work as part of the Aluminium Stewardship Initiative (ASI) seeks to address some of the issues described above at an industry level.
-In 2016, we were elected to the board of the ASI.
-Along with Rio Tinto Aluminium, BMW, Nespresso, WWF and the International Union for the Conservation of Nature, among others, we are working to establish a global standard that includes environmental and social criteria for all stages of aluminium production and transformation.
+As a founding member of the Aluminium Stewardship Initiative (ASI), we aim to address sustainability topics related to aluminium at an industry level.
+Along with Rio Tinto Aluminium, BMW, Nespresso, WWF and the International Union for the Conservation of Nature, we are working to establish a global standard that raises the bar for aluminium production, environmentally and socially.

 Do you want to know more about aluminium?